-Use Case ID Use Case Name Use Case Description UC-01 Create and Submit Document A Health Care Provider, in any care setting, adds Patient clinical information for use at point of care, which is made available to other authorized HCPs.
+Use Case ID Use Case Name Use Case Description UC-01 Create and Submit Document A Health Care Provider, in any care setting, adds Patient clinical documentation for use at point of care, which is made available to other authorized HCPs.
 UC-02 Query and Retrieve Document Query and retrieval of clinical documentation performed by a Health Care Provider for use at the point of care or by the Patient themselves to obtain a copy of their own personal health information.
+UC-03 Create and Submit Data A Health Care Provider, in any care setting, adds Patient clinical data for use at point of care, which is made available to other authorized HCPs.
+UC-04 Query and Retrieve Data Query and retrieval of clinical data performed by a Health Care Provider for use at the point of care or by the Patient themselves to obtain a copy of their own personal health information.